danjohnvelasco/Filipino-Word-Embeddings/README.md

 * 3D interactive plot of embedding space (Tensorboard)

 ## Notes
 These models/embeddings are not examined for biases.
-These models was trained for research or educational purposes.
+These models were trained for research and/or educational purposes.
 Please use with caution.